jfernandezpe/simple-login-app/README.md

 `npm run storybook`

 ## Start the app in develop mode
-Open the app with a whatcher for your changes
+Run the app with a whatcher for your changes.
+It also includes a mock server `npm start`
-`npm start`

 ## Build the app
 Build a dist version
-`npm build`
+`npm run build`

+## Run the built app
+Run a built version of the app with the mock server `npm run start:build'